 The office also monitors youth employment standards, including work hours and safe, non-hazardous working conditions.

 Mr. Towler, an attorney, before being appointed Labor Commissioner, was a Deputy Attorney General for the Nevada Attorney General’s Office.
 Prior to that, he worked as a Deputy District Attorney for the Carson City District Attorney’s Office.
 He has also worked as a litigation associate in the Employment Law Group for Jones Vargas and as a law clerk for the Fourth Judicial District Court in Elko.

 Mr. Towler received a B.S. in Technology from Walla Walla College and a J.D. from Gonzaga University School of Law.
 He is a member of the State Bar of Nevada.

 Locations & Staff

 With offices in Carson City and Las Vegas, the Office of the Labor Commissioner is staffed by eight investigators and a support staff of nine.
-The Las Vegas office has staff members that are bilingual to help serve Spanish speaking claimants and employers.
+Both offices have staff members that are bilingual to help serve Spanish speaking claimants and employers.